 One way to do this is to create a mandatory intake form.
 That’s what the Qualtrics team does to handle their massive volume of hundreds of proposals each year.
-When someone becomes aware of an RFP, they fill out the form, even if the RFP itself isn’t yet available.
+When someone becomes aware of an RFP, they fill out a form with briefing details—even if the RFP itself isn’t yet available.

-Create your intake form through Salesforce, Microsoft Dynamics, or any Customer Relationship Manager (CRM) of choice.
-(Google Forms will also do if you’re in a pinch.)
-Use it to capture essential information about each RFP.
-We recommend including:
+You can create your intake form through Salesforce, Microsoft Dynamics, or any Customer Relationship Manager (CRM) of choice.
+(Google Forms will do in a pinch too.)

 - Due dates (including those for questions and preliminary forms)

-- Sales routing information, including geographic region, vertical, company size
+- Sales routing information (geographic region, vertical, company size

-- Type and format of the request (e.g., web-based portal, spreadsheet, or word document)
+- Request type and format (web portal, spreadsheet, document)

-- Notes on the prospect’s needs and potential key themes
+- Notes on the prospect’s needs and potential key win themes

 - Opportunity $ value (if known)

-To determine which RFPs are worth their time, many teams create a “go/no-go” decision framework using the key questions we covered above.
+To determine which RFPs are worth their time, many teams create a “go/no-go” decision framework using the key questions we covered above (also known as a ‘bid no bid process).
 This framework helps consistently focus on the bids most deserving of your team’s time and attention.

-Looking at the evaluation criteria we just covered, which are the crucial questions that you’d like your own go/no-go framework to cover?
+Looking at the evaluation criteria we just covered, which are the crucial questions that you’d like your own bid/no bid framework to cover?

 Make sure your questions include the following categories: